XView

 -name

 Followed by a string without spaces specifying the name of this etch step.
-Meaning it was not used for a previous etch step.
+The name is used in the description of the etch step and in the file name when saving the images.
+The name cannot have been used by a previous etch step.

 -depth